Developing Creativity & Innovation in Education

-With this in mind, it’s important for education systems to become more flexible, more adaptive, more creative and more innovative.
+With this in mind, it is important for education systems to become more flexible, more adaptive, more creative and more innovative.
 But how can this be implemented by schools and educational facilities and how can these institutes become ready to face the upcoming challenges that will present themselves in a few months and years.

 The traditional method of teaching involves students following a predetermined timetable in which they attend various lessons and take part in different projects in each lesson.
-By focusing your students on one project at a time, you allow all your students to combine their collective knowledge in a technique called Project Based Learning.
+By focusing your students on one project at a time, you allow all your students to combine their collective knowledge in a technique called Project-Based Learning.
 This allows children to combine all subjects into one large project.

 Giving children the responsibility to be in control of their learning, even from a young age, can have a huge, positive effect on their learning abilities throughout their lives, enabling them to produce high-quality results and learn vital skills that will help them decipher problems and solve them efficiently.
 Personally, I create guidelines for the projects I carry out in classes that the students can follow.
-I leave them to it, offering guidance and help where needed that allows them to explore solutions to find their own results.”
+I leave them to it, offering guidance and help where needed that allows them to explore solutions to find their own results.

 Commonly referred to as the Harkness method of teaching, the technique is used in classrooms to enable open discussion.
-Instead of the traditional row by row seating plans, children are positioned around tables, which motivates and encourages them to take control of their own learning, developing ideas and solutions with other students and allows them to share their opinions.
+Instead of the traditional row-by-row seating plans, children are positioned around tables, which motivates and encourages them to take control of their own learning, developing ideas and solutions with other students and allows them to share their opinions.

-Professor Mike Brewer, agrees, “Allowing students to have their own independence is a crucial element of today’s learning system.
-It’s, quite simply, inefficiently to stand in front of a class and just lecture away for hours, especially with younger years.
-Providing students with a set of questions or ‘puzzles’ in which they can work alone, or in groups, helps to explore methods of solving and new ideas to come to their own conclusions.”
+Allowing students to have their own independence is a crucial element of today’s learning system.
+It’s, quite simply, inefficient to stand in front of a class and just lecture away for hours, especially with younger years.
+Providing students with a set of questions or ‘puzzles’ in which they can work alone, or in groups, helps to explore methods of solving and new ideas to come to their own conclusions.